bakeiro/Light-PHP-documentation/src/advanced/Engine.md

 - `Controller:` Class which executes the main function (this function is based on the Url)
 - `Database:` Class to abstract the database, is used to execute queries and other useful methods
 - `Errors:` Defines how to act in case any Warning/Exception happens
-- `Output:` Outputs and process the template.
+- `Output:` Process and outputs the template.
 - `SecAdmin/SecController/SecModel:` Basic security class
 - `Session:` Session management
 - `SessionHandler:` Session handler (defines the session behavior)